 Investopedia defines exponential moving average (EMA) as a type of moving average that is similar to a simple moving average, except that more weight is given to the latest data.
 EMAs are a great tool when you’re intraday trading, swing trading, or investing.

 These indicators are added to your chart to use as information on trends and support and resistance.
 The EMAs are used in conjunction with other types of technical analysis to give you a better picture of what a stock as the potential to do.
 Isn't that what everyone really wants to know!?

-When the 9 and 20 are close together and it’s difficult to differentiate the two then the stock is indecisive.
 You never want to buy when the stock is in indecision mode because it can go either way.
 Always look for confirmation of the trade.

 Trading doesn't have to be complicated.
 The chart above shows a simple bullish and bearish signal.
 If you'd like to join our community and gain access to our members only videos on exactly how we trade EMA's, candlesticks and trend lines you can join our community.

 The exponential moving average formula is one of the best indicators for day trading.
 When you’re day trading and price is moving quickly, watching how it interacts with the 9 EMA can help you to get in and out with a profit.
 Using the 1 minute chart with the 9 EMA is pretty much a day trading staple.

 If you’re in our trade room you’ll always hear someone telling you to watch the 9 EMA.
 You want to enter a stock when price is as close to the 9 EMA as possible, because risk is low the closer you buy to the 9 EMA.
 Then you ride it up.
 If it breaks below the 9 EMA then you want to consider your exit strategy.